Due to the spread of the coronavirus, the Ministry of Foreign Affairs advises against any non-essential international travel.

-The data is gathered from ECDC, WHO, Johns Hopkins University and countries' official data.
+The data is gathered from ECDC official data.

 Data from previous weeks

-An exception to mandatory restriction on freedom of movement applies on entry to Estonia for the following individuals who show no symptoms:
+An exception to mandatory restriction of freedom of movement applies on entry to Estonia for the following individuals who show no symptoms:

 - an employee of a diplomatic representation or consular office of a foreign country in Estonia or their family members, or a foreign national arriving in Estonia for the purpose of international military cooperation;